cloudposse/docs/content/tools/aws-vault.md

 # Using with Geodesic

-`aws-vault` is available in the geodesic shell - to connect to the shell, run:
+`aws-vault` is available in the geodesic shell - to start the shell, run:

 ```bash
 > $CLUSTER_NAME